-- Protect and maintain existing walking routes within the village including the 1066 Country Walk and create new routes where appropriate, ensuring coherency of the footpath network is maintained.
+- 1. Protect and maintain existing walking routes within the village including the 1066 Country Walk Bexhill Link and create new routes where appropriate, ensuring coherency of the footpath network is maintained.
 Where possible create enhancements to the footpath network to promote safe walking access between all parts of the village which will retain a good quality environment for walkers.
-As part of this, to specifically look at: - a) Supporting improvements to the footpath between Forewood Lane and Sampsons Lane (Crowhurst 17a and 18), as shown on CNDP Map 7, to an all-weather pedestrian use as a practical alternative to Chapel Hill. - 2.
-Review footpaths in the Parish, but particularly near developments or sensitive ecological or heritage areas, as shown on CNDP Map 7.
+As part of this, to specifically look at: - a) Supporting improvements to the footpath between Forewood Lane and Sampsons Lane (Crowhurst 17a and 18), as shown on CNDP Map 6, to an all-weather pedestrian use as a practical alternative to Chapel Hill. - 2.
+Review footpaths in the Parish, but particularly near developments or sensitive ecological or heritage areas, as shown on CNDP Map 6.
 Where a route diversion or alternative

 - footpath route is required, development should ensure the revised/alternative route is provided to a high environmental standard; - 3.
-Protect existing natural, semi-open space and open space as shown on CNDP Map 3 by only supporting development in exceptional circumstances, such as community facilities where there is a clear need and landscape mitigation measures can be taken; - 4.
-Protect sports and play facilities and encourage more facilities where appropriate.
+Protect sports and play space and facilities and encourage more where appropriate.